 The lifespan of a dental crown is normally dependent on factors like the amount of wear and tear the crown is exposed to and the hygiene practices that you follow to take care of it.

-To get a dental crown from your dentist in Seattle, you can always contact us!
+To get a treatment from your dentist in Seattle, you can always contact us!